jdoleary/Spellmasons/docs/TasksCurrent.md

     - attack badges block health sometimes
     - self heal should predict in your health bar
     - label out of range circle (think aoe), on hover
-    - level 8 map too big
     - hoisting might not be desireable, what if you want to push then AOE?
-    - bug: bloat pushed a unit out of the map, a summoner was in the corner on level 8.
     - Colin Direct Feedback:
         - some enemies chould shoot walls to blow yoru cover
         - me: maps are too big